vanessazhangyq/leetcode-progress-display-station/README.md

 6. **Enclosure**
     - The wire frame was inspired by [Mohit Bhoite’s OLED Terminal](https://www.bhoite.com/sculptures/oled-terminal/).
-    - See the [blog post](https://www.notion.so/vanessazhangyq/LeetCode-Progress-Display-Station-14ae96c0c3ee80ddbcdcfa32fcdfd578?pvs=4#159e96c0c3ee80b7bf82ca968ec81873) for detailed steps for creating the wire frame
+    - See the [blog post](https://www.notion.so/vanessazhangyq/LeetCode-Progress-Display-Station-14ae96c0c3ee80ddbcdcfa32fcdfd578?pvs=4#159e96c0c3ee80b7bf82ca968ec81873) for detailed steps to create the wire frame

 ## 🖥️ How It Works